Empowering Boys. Transforming Futures.

 Every career, every dream, every opportunity is open to everyone.
 Boys can be nurses.
 Girls can be engineers.
 Dream without limits.

-A comprehensive curriculum covering identity, consent, emotions, stereotypes, equal opportunities, and your rights — delivered through 18 training sessions.
+A comprehensive curriculum covering gender, stereotypes, harassment, and online safety — delivered through training sessions at your school.

 Complete the programme in five steps, from registration to certification.